Sync inventory, pull sales information, and sync products to and from Shopify.

 To unlist a product on Shopify:

-- Click on the product in the Catalog tab.
+- Click on the product in the Catalogue tab.

 To remove a product from Shopify:

-- Click on the product in the Catalog tab.
+- Click on the product in the Catalogue tab.

 To list products on Shopify in bulk:

 - Select products to upload in bulk.
-You can select products by Category, Family, Product Tag, Price Tier, Listing Status and through manual search.
+You can select products by Category, Brand, Family, Product Tag, Price Tier, Listing Status, Products Listed in (another sales channel or store), and through manual search.

 - Click Start to upload all selected products.